2022–23 Oklahoma City Thunder season: October

 The Thunder began their 15th season since the franchise moved to Oklahoma City against the Minnesota Timberwolves on October 19.
 Shai Gilgeous-Alexander, who missed all of preseason, led the Thunder with 32 points.
 The Thunder trailed by as many as 16-points until a late rally turned into a six-point lead for the Thunder.
-However the Thunder could not keep the lead, losing 108-115 in their season opener.
+However the Thunder could not keep the lead, losing 108–115 in their season opener.
 Rookie guard Jalen Williams took a hit defending a dunk attempt by Jaden McDaniels and left the game, ending his rookie debut with five points in five minutes.
 The Thunder again faced the Timberwolves for the home opener on October 23.
-The Thunder never led and trailed by as many as 22-points falling to 0-3 on the season in a 106-116 loss.
+The Thunder never led and trailed by as many as 22-points falling to 0–3 on the season in a 106–116 loss.

-In a back-to-back against the LA Clippers, on October 25, Gilgeous-Alexander and Tre Mann led the Thunder to their first win of the season with 33 points and 25 points respectively.
-In the second game on October 27, the Thunder led by as many as 18 points to a 118-110 win against the Clippers for their second win of the season.
-Back on the road, on October 29 against the Dallas Mavericks, the Thunder erased an eight-point deficit in the final two minutes of regulation in a 117-111 overtime victory.
+In a back-to-back against the Los Angeles Clippers, on October 25, Gilgeous-Alexander and Tre Mann led the Thunder to their first win of the season with 33 points and 25 points respectively.
+In the second game on October 27, the Thunder led by as many as 18 points to a 118–110 win against the Clippers for their second win of the season.
+Back on the road, on October 29 against the Dallas Mavericks, the Thunder erased an eight-point deficit in the final two minutes of regulation in a 117–111 overtime victory.
 OKC trailed by as many as 16-points headed into the fourth quarter until the Thunder came back behind Gilgeous-Alexander and Isaiah Joe.
 Joe, a late signing after being waived by the 76ers, started the fourth quarter comeback by hitting a pair of free throws and a jumper to cut the lead to six.
 After two Gilgeous-Alexander jumpers, Joe hit a three-pointer to send the game into overtime with 15.8 seconds left in the fourth.
-Joe later scored 8 of his 15 points in the overtime period giving the Thunder a 117-111 win and their first road victory.
+Joe later scored 8 of his 15 points in the overtime period giving the Thunder a 117–111 win and their first road victory.
 On October 31, Gilgeous-Alexander was named the NBA Player of the Week for Week 2 after averaging 31.7 points, 5.3 rebounds, and 7.7 assists.